 What is Kali Yuga?
-The Four Hindu Ages Explained
+The Four Hindu Epochs Explained

 Oct 10, 2025

-We are in Kali Yuga now.
-The present age fits the classic signs of Kali, where human society prizes power over wisdom and inner peace is hard to hold without deliberate practice and guidance from others.
-The mirrored Yuga cycle descends to its nadir in Kali Yuga, passes through a brief transitional cusp, and then rises again with the ascending Kali Yuga, continuing upward through ascending Dvapara and Treta and culminating in ascending Satya Yuga.
+We are in the sunset of the Kali Yuga now.
+The present age fits the classic signs of Kali Yuga, where human society falls into chaos, prizing power over wisdom and inner peace is hard to sustain without deliberate practice and guidance.

 Bees, Light, Shadow, and the Kali Yuga